electriccitizen/docksal-cloudways/docs/README.md

 * Dev: http://dev-[SITE].pantheonsite.io
 * User: admin/admin (local)

-You can run [fin init](docs/commands/INIT.md) any time you want to reset or guarantee that your local environment is in a safe one-to-one state with your upstream environment.
+You typically only run [fin init](docs/commands/INIT.md) on your first-time setup, but can use it any time you want to reset or guarantee that your local environment is in a safe one-to-one state with your upstream environment.

 Here are some other helpful ```fin``` commands that you will likely use in your day-to-day work: